Proposed Water Rates--FY26

 How will my water bill be affected by this change?

-Columbia residents can get an estimate as to how the proposed water rate structure would affect them.
+Columbia residents can get an estimate as to how the approved water rate structure could affect them.
 Use the calculator below to see how your rates will be affected.
 For information on how to use the tool, please see the Water User Calculator Manual.

 The City’s utility billing portal (MyUtilityBill.CoMo.gov) includes an interactive dashboard that allows customers to track their historic water usage.